frankiesardo/tripod/README.md

 `tripod/service` takes the service map and returns a normal ring function.

-That function can be invoked with a request (by default a map with `":path-info"` in it) `(service req)` returns the response associated to the context at the end of the interceptor execution flow.
+That function can be invoked with a request (by default a map with `:uri` in it) `(service req)` returns the response associated to the context at the end of the interceptor execution flow.

 ## Differences from pedestal